 Any activity, substance, object, or behavior that has become the major focus of a person’s life to the exclusion of other activities, or that has begun to harm the individual or other people is considered an addictive behavior.
-It is not uncommon for an individual to engage in two or more of these behaviors, including substance abuse, at the same time or at different times over his/her life.
-Some of these behaviors include gambling, sex, spending money, over-or-under-eating, computer use, exercise, excessive religiosity and work.
+It is not uncommon for an individual to engage in two or more of these behaviors, including substance use, at the same time or at different times over their life.
+Some of these behaviors include gambling, sex, spending money, over-or-under-eating, internet use, exercise, excessive religiosity and work.

 There is much debate over what is actually an addiction and what is simply compulsive or addictive behavior, but most experts agree that help is needed when compulsive activities begin to compromise, disrupt or destroy one’s life, relationships or vocation.